STEllAR-GROUP/hpx/docs/sphinx/examples/accumulator.rst

   care about the result of an action, we can invoke the action using fire-and-forget semantics.
 This means that once we have asked |hpx| to compute the action, we forget about it completely and continue with our computation.
-  We use :cpp:func:`hpx::apply` to invoke an action in a non-blocking fashion.
+  We use :cpp:func:`hpx::post` to invoke an action in a non-blocking fashion.

 .. literalinclude:: ../../examples/accumulators/accumulator.hpp
    :language: c++